mgrand/smileyVars/README.md

 *Instructions on how to configure logging go here*

-## Appendix simleyVars Syntax
+## Appendix smileyVars Syntax

-The EBNF grammar below describes the syntax of simleyVars.
+The EBNF grammar below describes the syntax of smileyVars.
 There is a web site that will allow you to view it as a syntax/railroad diagram at <https://www.bottlecaps.de/rr/ui>.

 ```EBNF
 /*